-The Information Technology industry is another major employer in the metro Atlanta region, accounting for over 91,400 jobs.
-It is composed of businesses ranging from data centers to
+The Information Technology industry is another major employer in the metro Atlanta region, accounting for over 98,500 jobs.
+It is composed of businesses ranging from data centers to software designers and consultants.
+The largest sub-industries are Wired Telecommunications Carriers; Software Publishers; Motion Picture and Video Production; and Data Processing, Hosting and Related Services, which account for over 69% of the jobs.

-IT Industry Overview, 6 Digit NAICS - WorkSource Metro Atlanta
+Table 5 Information Technology Industry Overview, 6 Digit NAICS - Atlanta Region